microsoft/PowerApps-Samples/ai-builder/labs/README.md

 #### Step 1 : Import AIBuilderLabSolution_1_0_0_1 solution to the Dataverse environment

-This creates 3 Dataverse entities - Object Detection Product, Health Feedback, and Online Shopping Intent.
+This will create 5 Dataverse tables - Object Detection Product , Health Feedback, Online Shopping Intent, Travel feedback, Expenses

-- Object Detection Product
-- Health Feedback
-- Online Shopping Intent
-- Travel feedback

 #### Step 2 : Upload data to the entities created in step 1

 - **Prediction** : Follow the instructions in [Prediction data preparation](https://docs.microsoft.com/ai-builder/binary-classification-data-prep) to upload the **Online Shopping Intent** data.
-- **Category classification** : Go to **Lab Data/Text Classification** folder within the lab files and then upload data from **pai_healthcare_feedbacks**.
+- **Category classification** : Go to **Lab Data/CategoryClassification** folder within the lab files and then upload data from **pai_healthcare_feedbacks**.
 Follow the instructions in [Before you build a category classification model](https://docs.microsoft.com/ai-builder/before-you-build-text-classification-model).
-- **Entity extraction** : Go to **Lab Data/EntityClassification** folder with the lab files and then upload data from **aib_travelfeedback**.
+- **Entity extraction** : Go to **Lab Data/EntityExtraction** folder with the lab files and then upload data from **aib_travelfeedback**.
 Follow the instructions in [Use sample data to do entity extraction](https://docs.microsoft.com/ai-builder/entity-extraction-sample-data).

-- **Object detection** : Go to **Lab Data/ObjectDetection** folder and then upload data from **aib_objectdetectionproducts**.
-Follow the same instructions as above for data upload.
+For Business Card reader, Document Processing, Form processing, Identity Document reader, Object Detection, Receipt processing and Text Recognition Labs you will need images/pdfs which are available in the "Lab Images" folder.